CiscoSecurity/sxo-05-security-workflows/docs/faqs.md

 # Frequently Asked Questions
 {: .no_toc }
-This page contains a list of frequently asked questions about SecureX orchestration.
+This page contains a list of frequently asked questions about SecureX Orchestration.
 FAQs for the broader SecureX platform can be found [here](http://cs.co/SecureX_faq).

 - TOC
 {:toc}

 ---

-### Q: Where is SecureX orchestration hosted?
+### Q: Where is SecureX Orchestration hosted?
 **A**: The orchestration components of SecureX are hosted in Amazon Web Services.
 The AWS region depends on which instance of SecureX you're using.

 ### Q: Do you provide a list of source IPs/hostnames for orchestration nodes?